facebook/zstd/contrib/long_distance_matching/README.md

 - `INSERT_BY_TAG` : insert entries into the hash table as a function of the hash.
 This increases speed by reducing the number of hash table lookups and match comparisons.
 Certain hashes will never be inserted.
 - `USE_CHECKSUM`  : store a checksum with the hash table entries for faster comparison.
 This halves the number of entries the hash table can contain.

 The optional parameter `HASH_ONLY_EVERY_LOG` is the log inverse frequency of insertion into the hash table.
 That is, an entry is inserted approximately every `1 << HASH_ONLY_EVERY_LOG` times.
-If this parameter is not defined, the value is computed as a function of the window size and memory usage to approximate a even coverage of the window.
+If this parameter is not defined, the value is computed as a function of the window size and memory usage to approximate an even coverage of the window.

 ### Benchmark